 4. Cartagena de Indias, discover a romantic city

 But when you pass the clock tower gate, the magic happens like in a book by Gabriel García Márquez.
 From there, a maze of colorful alleys and flourished balconies lead the travelers to the different colonial monuments.

 Explore, wander, and lose yourself in the old city of Cartagena.
 However, there are so many exciting places to visit in Colombia that 2 nights are enough to appreciate the charm of it – Or maybe a little more if you’re a food addict who loves looking for delicious restaurants.

 Take the time to explore the Rosario islands before going back to the city for a last outstanding sunset from the walled city.

-5. La Ciudad Perdida, one of the easiest places in Colombia to experience a 4-day trek through the jungle
+5. La Ciudad Perdida, enjoy a 4-day trek in the Sierra Nevada

 You don’t decide to hike 4 days in the jungle to observe the ruins of the lost city.